Flash funding: the growing trend of large gifts that fund tons of crowdfunding campaigns at once

 Not all crowdfunding programs are necessarily philanthropically focused.
 They’re all about giving, yes, but many don’t have a clear focus or strict vetting, compared to DonorsChoose.
 From the lens of corporate giving, it’s much riskier to fund swaths of campaigns on GoFundMe or Indiegogo in one feel swoop, where there are often conflicting campaigns—like ones that appeared for both Christine Blasey Ford and Brett Kavanaugh during their hearings, or more broadly, how there are campaigns to support both the border wall and immigrant rights groups—or also less-verified campaigns that are tinged with individual gain.
 If an organization were to fund every project on these site in, say, one city, could they be sure their money was well spent?

 On DonorsChoose, says Best, it’s impossible for teachers to flood the site with vague “I need stuff” requests.
 “If a teacher said, ‘I need stuff, please help me out,’ that request would never see the light of day.
-We would send it back to the teacher with follow up questions, asking them to explain the student learning experience, the specific skills they will acquire, the learning that will result from this particular need.
+We would send it back to the teacher with follow-up questions, asking them to explain the student learning experience, the specific skills they will acquire, the learning that will result from this particular need.
 So that’s actually one guarantee that flash funding will not result in a lot of teachers with a lot of flimsy ideas on our site, because there’s a really rigorous vetting process.”

 Can flash funding grow?